Bjorn-Strom/FSS/docs/documentation/ConditionalStyling.md

 ## Conditional Styling

-If you want to style something conditionally you can use conditional or match expression For example if you've defined a union type for your button sizes that looks like this:
+If you want to style something conditionally you can use conditional or match expressions.
+For example if you've defined a union type for your button sizes that looks like this:

 ```fsharp
 type ButtonSize =